 Obviously, to reach out to these people, you will need their email addresses.
-This is where a tool like hunter.io comes very handy.
+This is where a tool like hunter.io comes in very handy.

 4. Get listed in local business directories

 Citation building is another great strategy for collecting local links.
-Local citations do a very good job helping users to discover local businesses.
+Local citations do a very good job of helping users discover local businesses.
 But most importantly, they can significantly boost your local search engine rankings.
 For those who don't know what citation is, it's when the name, address, and phone number of your business are mentioned together.